questianon/sdupdates/README.md

 * http://aiart.house
 * HF demo list: https://pastebin.com/9X1BPf8S

+**Are there any alternatives to gradio for sharing my stuff online?**
+>Try ngrok (https://ngrok.com/, recommended by anon)
+* free
+* custom links
+* connection limit of ~60 users
+* anon thinks it gives more control for the host over Gradio

 **Is there an invisible watermark?**
 >If you're using AUTOMATIC1111's webui and referring to this: https://github.com/ShieldMnt/invisible-watermark#attack-performance, then no. The setting in the settings is never read.
+* code not used in the commit that added the setting in the settings: https://github.com/AUTOMATIC1111/stable-diffusion-webui/commit/f98338faa84ecce503e68d8ba13d5f7bbae52730

 **How do I get more of a strong effect on my embedding?**
 >(might be outdated info) Embeddings take your image and find tokens from the current model that match the image, and when you use the embedding, it called on those specific tokens.
 So, it really depends on what embedding you're trying to create (how close it is to the default model, how pronounced the imgs are, etc).
 Plus, you can always add more emphasis for more of an effect